sunnysingh/socialshares/README.md

 Done!
 You should see a Tweet button and Facebook button rendered.

 Check out the [socialshares docs](https://socialshar.es/) for more.

+## 🔌 Integrations

+Socialshares works well with React and provides the [@socialshares/react](https://npm.im/@socialshares/react) package for a seamless component integration.

 ## 💻 Development